dyno-might/dyno-might.github.io/_posts/2021-11-26-death-penalty-usa.md

 [![dukakis bush debate](/img/death-penalty/dukakis-bush-debate-small.jpg)](/img/death-penalty/dukakis-bush-debate.jpg)

 The politics of the death penalty were laid bare in 1988.
-Michael Dukakis, the Democratic governor of Massachusetts was in a presidential debate when he stated---consistently with his abolitionist position---that he would not support the death penalty for someone what raped and murdered his wife.
+Michael Dukakis, the Democratic governor of Massachusetts was in a presidential debate when he stated---consistently with his abolitionist position---that he would not support the death penalty for someone that raped and murdered his wife.
 His poll numbers dropped by 7 points overnight and he went on the [lose the election](https://en.wikipedia.org/wiki/Michael_Dukakis#/media/File:ElectoralCollege1988.svg) by 8 points.

 Dukakis' example was surely on Bill Clinton's mind in the 1992 presidential election campaign, when he specifically flew home to Arkansas to confirm an execution.
 The man was [Ricky Ray Rector](https://en.wikipedia.org/wiki/Ricky_Ray_Rector), who had essentially lobotomized himself in an attempted suicide after murdering a man and shooting a policeman.
 Rector had so little understanding of what was happening that he saved the dessert from his last meal "for later".